Blockdaemon Blog

 On 26 September, Amor Sexton, Blockdaemon’s COO, joined a panel at the prestigious European Blockchain Convention, hosted in Barcelona, on the topic of, “The State of Staking Infrastructure.”

-This discussion covered a wide swathe of topics related to staking, ranging from how technical staking compares to other DeFi activities, the key focus for regulators, approaching protocol upgrades, scaling opportunities, and more.
+With an institutional focus, this discussion covered a wide swathe of topics related to staking, ranging from how technical staking compares to other DeFi activities, the key focus for regulators, approaching protocol upgrades, scaling opportunities, and more.

 What is Technical Staking?